-The School of Pharmacy has optimized the process for addressing student- faculty concerns relating to either academic or non-academic issues (course-related; non-course related; co-curricular; conduct; professionalism; etc.,) which may arise from time to time.
+The School of Pharmacy has optimized the process for addressing student or faculty concerns relating to either academic or non-academic issues (course-related, non-course related, co-curricular, conduct, professionalism) which may arise from time to time.
+The resolution of student or faculty concerns involves a procedural approach to address any academic and non-academic concerns which can arise between students, between student(s) and a faculty, or between a faculty and student/student(s).